ttm/percolationlegacy/README.rst

 Percolate your social systems
 ==================================================================

-Percolate unites Gmane, Participation, Social and MASS packages to enable anthropological physics experiments and social harnessing.
+Percolation unites Gmane, Participation, Social and MASS packages to enable anthropological physics experiments and social harnessing.
 Core features are:

     - Ease percolation in social systems by processes such as collection and diffusion of information.